Appdynamics/config-assessment-tool/README.md

 ## Program Architecture

 ### General Description
 The Configuration Assessment Tool, also known as config-assessment-tool on GitHub, is an open-source project developed by AppDynamics engineers.
 Its purpose is to evaluate the configuration and quality of instrumentation in applications that are monitored by the AppDynamics Application Performance Monitoring (APM) product suite.
-The intended audience for this tool is AppDynamics/Cisco customers and AppD/Cisco personnel who assist customers in improving the instrumentation of their applications.
-The tool is Python-based (3.9+) and therefore requires a Python installation unless using the self-contained  platform specific executable bundles(Linux,Windows).
+The intended audience for this tool is AppDynamics/Cisco customers and AppD/Cisco personnel who assist customers in improving the quality of instrumentation of their applications.
+The tool is Python-based (3.9) and therefore requires a Python installation unless using the self-contained  platform specific executable bundles(Linux,Windows).

 Users can run the tool directly from the source or use the docker container (locally built only and not pulled from any repo), or the executable bundle (Windows and Linux bundles) that contain shared libraries or executable files for Python.
 If users wish to run the code using Docker, they must build the local image on their platform (using the provided Dockerfile) as we do not currently publish platform specific Docker images of the tool into any repositories.
 Therefore, a Docker engine install is also required for container-based install/build and execution.